Avast SecureLine VPN Review 2023: Is It Worth Buying?

 You can select from the list of servers by region and specialized services

-Avast servers can be used in two modes: Manual or Smart.
-Smart mode allows you to create a bunch of rules that dictate how the app should behave in response to your activities.
-You can, for instance, configure Avast SecureLine VPN to turn on whenever you connect to a public network, visit torrent websites, access banking websites, or stream videos.
-On the other hand, the Manual mode lets you switch manually between different servers.
+Avast servers offer two modes: Manual and Smart.
+In Smart mode, you can establish rules to govern the behavior of the app based on your activities.
+For example, you can set Avast SecureLine VPN to activate automatically when you connect to a public network, visit torrent websites, access banking websites, or stream videos.
+Conversely, Manual mode allows you to manually switch between different servers.
+Please note that the Smart mode is absent in the Android application.

 Screenshot of Avast SecureLine VPN manual and smart selection mode